blinkcss/blinkcss.github.io/README.md

 We suggest using `blank.css` as a reset stylesheet.
 It is included in the “css” folder.

-If you don't want to use it, this should happily get you started (most important here are `box-sizing` and `border-style`):
+If you should not want to use blank.css, the following css will get you started (most important here are `box-sizing` and `border-style`):

 ```css
 html {